shenxiaolong-code/MiniMPL/README.md

    - paramter package without C++11 compiler support - paramPack.hpp.
    ...

-# OsBse
+# OsBase
-2. provide basic service (thread,sync and communication) for application development. it is not core componment. here provide some general utilities for daily development.
+2. provide basic service (thread, sync, and communication) for application development. it is not a core component. here provide some general utilities for daily development.
 *  run project UT_OsBase to check the usage and examples.

 # other supporting tools